Skip to content

 Article

 Berrington Hall stands as a 'Capability' Brown masterpiece, his final landscape design.
-Research into Berrington Hall’s walled garden and pleasure grounds has revealed the rarity and significance of this garden, and we’re working to both conserve and reimagine this historical treasure.
+Research into Berrington Hall’s walled garden and pleasure grounds has revealed the rarity and significance of this garden.
+In 2024, thanks to generous funding from Blue Diamond Garden Centres and National Trust supporters, we begin work which will both conserve and reimagine this historical treasure.

 An outdoor table with a hot takeaway cup, a piece of cake, and a soft drink.